Wyliemaster/GD-Save-Finder/README.md

 - password -> this field is for your password on the target server

-After setting up config.ini, youcan either run the python script in the command prompt using `python3 <current directory>/save-finder.py` or by executing the `run.bat` file provided
+After setting up config.ini, you can either run the python script in the command prompt using `python3 <current directory>/save_finder.py` or by executing the `run.bat` file provided

 # Notes